-Take up of day care was very low.
-Only six of the entire group attended a day centre, one of those was only on a monthly basis.
-Most of those who attended were from single person households; only two people living with their spouse reported visiting a day centre at all and in both situations the motivation was for respite for the husband or wife.
-Negative attitudes about the concept or image of day care were pervasive and illustrated by one service user who, although she recognised her old age and frailty was adamant she wouldn't like to attend a day centre " wouldn't like to go and sit down among all those old people....I don't know why I call them old, I'm old...I just don't feel old."
+Take up of day care was low.
+Only nine of the entire group attended a day centre, one of those was only on a monthly basis.
+Most of those who attended were from single person households; only two people living with their spouse and two living with their immediate family reported visiting a day centre at all and in those situations the motivation was for respite for the spouse or other informal carer.
+Negative attitudes about the concept or image of day care were pervasive and illustrated by one service user who, although she recognised her old age and frailty was adamant she wouldn't like to attend a day centre " wouldn't like to go and sit down among all those old people...I don't know why I call them old, I'm old...I just don't feel old."